 Day 9: Longyearbyen—Disembark / Oslo

-Our polar bear expedition concludes as the National Geographic Endurance returns to port in Longyearbyen today.
+Our polar bear expedition concludes as the National Geographic Endurance or National Geographic Resolution returns to port in Longyearbyen today.
 After disembarking, meet up with a local guide to take a short bus ride to Camp Barentz in nearby Advent Valley for a sampler of Arctic culture.
 Here, we discover a unique collection of buildings including an authentic gamme, a traditional round building with an open fire in the center, and a lavvo, the traditional tent of the Sami people.
 Enjoy refreshments and meet some of the friendly sled dogs that reside at camp before flying back to Oslo, then transferring to our hotel near the airport.

 Day 10: Oslo / Depart

 After breakfast, transfer to the airport for departing flights.